 Execution Date has the meaning given in the Standard Access Agreement.

+Existing Terminal means the Terminal as it exists at the Commencement Date together with each Socialised Expansion of that existing terminal.

 Existing User Agreement means an agreement which is in force as at the Commencement Date by which DBCT Management has granted an Access Holder an entitlement to have coal Handled through the Terminal.

-Expansion Component means a part of the Terminal which comes into existence due to a Completed Terminal Capacity Expansion which is determined to be an Expansion Component or an extension to an existing Expansion Component, in accordance with this Undertaking.
+Expansion Component means in respect of a Terminal Capacity Expansion, the Terminal Component the subject of the expansion, as determined by the QCA or otherwise assessed by DBCT Management applying the Expansion Pricing Principles.

-Expansion Component Capacity means, for an Expansion Component, the maximum reasonably achievable capacity of that Expansion Component (measured in tonnes per Financial Year) as estimated pursuant to Section 12.1.
+Expansion Component Capacity means, for aDifferentiated Expansion, the maximum reasonably achievable capacity of that Terminal Component (measured in tonnes per Financial Year) as estimated pursuant to Section 12.1.

+Expansion Pricing Principles means the principles set out in Section 11.13.

 Feasibility Studies means in relation to a proposed Terminal Capacity Expansion, a FEL 1 Feasibility Study, FEL 2 Feasibility Study and FEL 3 Feasibility Study.

 FEL 1 Feasibility Study means in respect of a proposed Terminal Capacity Expansion, a conceptual desktop engineering study to be undertaken in advance of a pre-feasibility study.